microsoft/azure-pipelines-yaml/design/resources-scenarios.md

 ### Retention tracking and resource cleanup
 - When I deploy a resource to my environment, this implicitly adds a lock.
 Those resources will not age out while they're deployed.
 - When the resource is replaced by a later version, the lock is removed.
 Resources no longer in an environment are eligible for cleanup.
-- *Stretch goal* When my containers age out, Azure Container Registry is notified and can begin its retention / cleanup for old, unused container versions.
+- *Stretch goal:* When my containers age out, Azure Container Registry is notified and can begin its retention / cleanup for old, unused container versions.
 (This isn't limited to containers, either -- any resource could participate.)

 ### Integration with other systems
 - I have a deep investment in my Jenkins infrastructure and don't want to upend all that (yet).
 But, I want to power my deployments with Azure Pipelines.